• Home

 1. When does an offer become a contract?

-2. What is offer in business law?
+2. What are the essential elements of an offer in contract law?

 8. How can a dispute in a contract be resolved in India?